White House puts ‘politicals’ at CDC to try to control info | Federal News Network

 The appointments were part of a push to get more “politicals” into the CDC to help control messaging after a handful of leaks were “upsetting the apple cart,” said an administration official.

 When the two appointees showed up in Atlanta, their roles were a mystery to senior CDC staff, the people said.
 They had not even been assigned offices.
 Eventually one, Nina Witkofsky, became acting chief of staff, an influential role as Redfield’s right hand.
-The other, her deputy Trey Moeller, began sitting in on scientific meetings, the sources said.
+The other, her deputy Chester “Trey” Moeller, also began sitting in on scientific meetings, the sources said.

 Insight by Micro Focus Government Solutions: Learn how the combatant command works 24/7 to coordinate within the Pentagon, help protect assets and trip up adversaries in the cyber realm in this free webinar.